GrandEngineering/engine/README.md

 A blazingly fast distrubted computing project.

 ## License & Use
-[GE](https://github.com/GrandEngineering) reserve all rights and GrandEngineering also reserves the rights to restrain individuals abilities to use this software and its code.
+[GE](https://github.com/GrandEngineering) reserve all rights and [GE](https://github.com/GrandEngineering) also reserves the rights to restrain individuals abilities to use this software and its code.
 The points below outline what you can, cannot and must do when dealing with the contents of this repository.
 Licenses for commercial use can only be granted by [GE](https://github.com/GrandEngineering)

 ### You CAN